pankibaX/developer-friendly/interview-questions/Microservices-Questions.md

 #### **Explain Microservices and its advantages / disadvantages ?**

 Microservices is an architectural style where an application is built as a collection of small, independent services that communicate over lightweight protocols like HTTP or messaging queues.
-Each service focuses on a specific business capability, ensuring loose coupling and high cohesion
+Each service focuses on a **specific business capabilit**y, ensuring **loose coupling and high cohesion**

-Microservices architecture offers several advantages, primarily -

 - **Advantages**
   - **Independent developement**